SquadFM/Falcon-4-BMS-Linux/README.md

 ## FIREWALL CONFIGURATION
 - The following ports have to be opened in your computers firewall if you want to play online
+- Ports 2934, 2935 are required for BMS
+- Ports 9987, 9988, 9989 are required for IVC

 `sudo ufw allow 2934/udp`

 `sudo ufw allow 2935/udp`

+`sudo ufw allow 9987/udp`

+`sudo ufw allow 9988/udp`

+`sudo ufw allow 9989/udp`

-- Also enable port forwarding to your computer for both UDP ports
+- Also enable port forwarding to your computer for these UDP ports

 -------------------------------------------------------------------